 4. Transactional emails

 Transactional emails are used to intimate the user of specific transactions.
-For example, a new booking, creation of a support ticket, change in password, password request update, opt-in emails, subscribe/unsubscribe emails, order confirmation in online shopping, and so on.
+For example, a new booking, creation of a support ticket, change in password, password request update, opt-in emails, subscribe/unsubscribe emails, order in online shopping, and so on.

 Transactional emails do the task of providing reassurance to the user that their action has been completed or a request has been raised.
 Transactional emails ensure that no activity is happening without the user’s knowledge.